-While we do not foresee significant replacement of animal models from the use of IN VITRO techniques, we believe that these techniques may offer a strong refinement or complement to animal test systems after the extended period of scientific validation is successfully completed.
+While we do not foresee significant replacement of animal models from the use of in vitro techniques, we believe that these techniques may offer a strong refinement or complement to animal test systems after the extended period of scientific validation is successfully completed.
 We intend to pursue this area to the extent alternatives become commercially viable.

 ENDOTOXIN DETECTION SYSTEMS.
-We are a market leader in endotoxin testing. which is used to test quality control samples of injectable drugs and devices, their components and the processes under which they are manufactured, for the presence of endotoxins.
+We are a market leader in endotoxin testing, which is used to test quality control samples of injectable drugs and devices, their components and the processes under which they are manufactured, for the presence of endotoxins.
 Endotoxins are fever producing pathogens or compounds that are highly toxic to humans when sufficient quantities are introduced into the body.
 Quality control testing for endotoxin contamination by our customers is an FDA requirement for injectable drugs and devices, and the manufacture of the test kits and reagents is regulated by the FDA as a medical device.
 Endotoxin testing uses a processed extract from the blood of the horseshoe crab, known as limulus amebocyte lysate, or LAL.
-The LAL test is the first and only major FDA-validated IN VITRO alternative to an animal model test for testing the safety and efficiency of new drug candidates.
+The LAL test is the first and only major FDA-validated in vitro alternative to an animal model test for testing the safety and efficiency of new drug candidates.
 The process of extracting blood is not harmful to the crabs, which are subsequently returned to their natural ocean environment.
 We produce and distribute test kits, reagents, software, accessories, instruments and associated services to pharmaceutical and biotechnology companies for medical devices and other products worldwide.
 We have filed for a patent relating to our next generation of endotoxin testing technology.

 BIOACTIVITY SOFTWARE.
 In the life sciences, we have an exclusive strategic alliance with Multicase, Inc. under which we offer their unique database software program.
 This program allows researchers to evaluate the potential toxicity and pharmacological activity of new chemical compounds.
-This program uses a proprietary artificial intelligence capability and nearly twenty years of data collected from public sources including the FDA.
-This IN SILICO, or software, alternative to the use of research animals is in the early stages of commercialization.
-We expect that bioactivity software that allows researchers to more accurately predict defined outcomes for potential new drug candidates will complement rather than replace the use of research models.
 We plan to evaluate adding other software tools through licensing and partnerships that allow researchers to improve the efficiency and effectiveness of drug discovery and development.